 Easterly winds and swell can produce a good beach break which tends to be better at mid to low tide.Read less

 Marine Wind Warning Summary for Tasmania

-Wind: Northwesterly 20 to 30 knots turning west to southwesterly 15 to 20 knots during the morning.
+Wind: Southwesterly 20 to 30 knots decreasing to 15 to 25 knots in the late afternoon.